 Organisations increasingly focus on aligning employee development at all levels with strategic objectives, and rightly so.
 Executive coaching, in particular, has proven its worth as a powerful tool for change and driving organisational strategy, helping senior teams elevate performance to new heights.
+Here, we take an in-depth look at a strategic approach to coaching and why it’s essential to enhance organisational performance.

-Individuals are also now much more willing to admit they are undergoing coaching as a sign of being self-aware, rather than a sign of failing.
+Individuals are also much more willing to admit they are undergoing coaching as a sign of being self-aware rather than a sign of failing.
 However, this might mean that individuals are not focused on organisational priorities.
 It is more challenging, if not impossible, to measure the impact of the intervention on business performance.

 The starting point for putting a coaching programme of this nature in place has to be to develop a clear framework beginning with the strategic plan.
 Strategic objectives with qualitative or quantitative measures follow.
 Perhaps using tools such as SWOT and PESTLE and an understanding of the vision and direction of the organisation.
-Also of importance is clarifying aspects such as who the coaching programme will involve, stakeholder responsibility and individual and organisational goals for the programme.
+Also important is clarifying aspects such as who the coaching programme will involve, stakeholder responsibility and individual and organisational goals for the programme.

-Whilst putting an appropriate framework in place is key, at the same time it is vital to ensure its successful implementation by determining factors such as core competencies and behaviours that the programme aims to develop and how these, and the programme as a whole, will be measured and evaluated.
+Whilst putting an appropriate framework in place is key, at the same time, it is vital to ensure its successful implementation by determining factors such as core competencies and behaviours that the programme aims to develop and how these, and the programme as a whole, will be measured and evaluated.

-Principles of an effective strategic approach to coaching
+Principles of an Effective Strategic Approach to Coaching

-The most effective coaching programmes then are those that are:
+The most effective coaching programmes, then, are those that are:

 - Structured and have a clear framework in place.